Zenlua/Tool-Tree/Guide.md

 - **[See instructions](https://zenlua.github.io/Tool-Tree/Data.html)**

-- Can copy rom, and apk to following folder for decryption `/storage/emulated/0/TREE/`
+- Can copy rom, and apk to following folder for decryption: `/storage/emulated/0/TREE/`

-- Where to store decrypted roms and apk `/data/user/0/com.tool.tree/files/home/TREE` `/data/user/0/com.tool.tree/files/home/TOOL`
+- Where to store decrypted roms and apk: `/data/user/0/com.tool.tree/files/home/TREE` `/data/user/0/com.tool.tree/files/home/TOOL`

 - More discover it yourself